-Hence, subtracting the doublon contribution from the charge density is insightful in the presence of interactions, as the double occupancy will eventually spread equally over the whole system, because, as discussed in the main text, the magnetic microstructure does not constitute a barrier for its motion and it also does not decay.
-Therefore, only the density without the double occupancy is indicative for the long time behavior of the CDW.
+Hence, subtracting the doublon contribution from the charge density is insightful in the presence of interactions, as the double occupancy will eventually spread equally over the whole system as discussed above.
+Therefore, the density after subtracting the double occupancy part is indicative for the long time behavior of the \gls{CDP}.